Sikhism: Birth of Guru Gobind Singh - 5 January 2020

 At Hanuman Jayanti, Hindus celebrate the birth of the god Hanuman.
 It falls in the month of Chaitra in the Hindu calendar.

-Hanuman is portrayed as half man-half monkey and is a key figure in the Hindu epic the Ramayana.
+Hanuman is portrayed as a monkey and is a key figure in the Hindu epic the Ramayana.
 He's an ardent devotee of Lord Rama and revered for his dedication to him.
-As he’s believed to have been born at sunrise, celebrations in his honour begin early
+As he’s believed to have been born at sunrise, celebrations in his honour begin early in the morning.

 Sikhism: Vaisakhi (Baisakhi) - 13 April 2020